sord-dev/download_sorter/README.md

   2. Apps - for .exe and .msi files

-  3. Unknown - for whatever the script fails to move
+  3. Unknown - for whatever the script fails to identify

 ## Cloning this repo